Kathleen Scott: World War I

 During World War I, Scott initially set aside sculpture and worked in a variety of other roles to support the British and Allied war effort.
 She helped to set up an ambulance service for the French army by transporting vehicles to northern France and raised money and recruited volunteers to support the establishment of Hôpital Temporaire d'Arc-en-Barrois at the Chateau d'Arc-en-Barrois where she subsequently worked for a time.
 Scott then worked on the assembly benches of a Vickers electronics factory at Erith in south London.
 In England she also worked on three statues connected with the Terra Nova expedition.
 The first to be commissioned, by the mayor of Cheltenham, was her statue of Edward Wilson which was unveiled in July 1914.
 Her statue of Scott in his naval greatcoat with a husky at his feet was commissioned by officers of the Portsmouth naval base and dockyards and was unveiled in February 1915.
 Her bronze statue of Captain Scott was unveiled in central London in November 1915, although Scott did not attend the ceremony and spent the day at the Vickers factory.

-In March 1916 Scott travelled, via Paris and Rome, to the quarry in Carrara, Italy, where she carved the white marble Statue of Captain Robert Falcon Scott which was erected at Christchurch Central City, New Zealand, in 1917.
+In March 1916, Scott travelled, via Paris and Rome, to the quarry in Carrara, Italy, where she carved the white marble Statue of Captain Robert Falcon Scott which was erected at Christchurch Central City, New Zealand, in 1917.
 Later in 1916, she struck up a close friendship with the Australian geologist and polar explorer Sir Douglas Mawson, who was stationed in Sandwich, Kent, while working for the British Ministry of Munitions.
-Historian David Day in 2013 suggested that the pair had conducted an affair there, this is refuted by historian Tom Griffiths, who says that they were united in grief at the time and found solace in each other.
+Historian David Day in 2013 suggested that the pair had conducted an affair there; however, this is refuted by historian Tom Griffiths, who says that they were united in grief at the time and found solace in one another.

 In 1917, Scott served as a private secretary to Sir Matthew Nathan in the Ministry of Pensions.
 She resigned that post towards the end of 1917 but resumed working for the Ministry in Paris for a short while.
 During October 1918 Scott began working at the Queen's Hospital in Sidcup, creating masks and facial models of wounded patients for the plastic surgeons there, including Harold Gillies, to use in planning reconstructive surgery.